-Are you a student-athlete?
 The NCAA Postgraduate Scholarship is for athletes who have attended an NCAA member institution for their undergraduate studies.
-As of 2019, 1,115 colleges are member schools .
-It doesn’t matter how long ago you graduated with your bachelor’s, but you must be at least in your final year of undergraduate athletics to apply.
+Students must be in their final year of undergraduate athletics to apply.

 The distribution of graduate school scholarships is unique.
-Three times per year (autumn, winter, spring) the NCAA gives scholarships to 21 men and 21 women, for a total of 126 scholarships per year.
+Three times per year (autumn, winter, spring) the NCAA gives scholarships to 21 men and 21 women per each sports season, for a total of 126 scholarships per year.
 This timeline splits up candidates based on the sports they play.
 Each scholarship is $10,000.

 The Career Development Grant recipients will receive between $2,000 and $12,000 for graduate school.

 The Geological Society of America Grant

 If you’re going into geological research, joining the Geological Society of America (GSA) and applying for their

 Graduate Student Research Grant may open up some opportunities.
 The GSA awarded 360 students money in 2020, with over 50% of students receiving aid.
 The average grant amount was over $1,820.